-- (f) In addition to FAR 52.222-1, Notice to the Government of Labor Disputes, and other requirements in the contract, the Contractor shall immediately notify the CO or designee of all labor relations issues and matters of interest, including, but not limited to, organizing initiatives, unfair labor practice charges or complaints, work stoppages, picketing, labor arbitrations, National Labor Relations Board charges, legal or judicial proceedings, and settlement agreements and will furnish such additional information as may be required from time to time by the CO. - (g) The Contractor shall immediately notify the CO or designee of any planned or actual strike or work stoppage involving its employees or employees of a subcontractor. - (h) The Contractor shall provide the CO or designee a copy of all arbitration decisions issued by an arbitrator within one week of receipt of the decision. - (i) The Contractor shall provide the CO or designee with a "Report of Settlement" after ratification of a collective bargaining agreement by accessing and inputting the information into the Labor Relations module of DOE's iBenefits reporting system, or its successor system, during the next open quarter.
-Such information shall include negotiated wages, pension, medical and other benefits costs, and a copy of the collective bargaining agreement and any subsequent modifications - (j) The Contractor shall provide to the CO or designee a semi-annual report on grievances for which further judicial or administrative proceedings are anticipated, and all final step grievances.
-The Contractor shall immediately provide information on all arbitration requests.
-The reports are due June 30 and December 31, of each year, and should include the following information: - (1) List of all final step grievances filed during the previous six-month period and grievances for which further judicial or administrative proceedings are anticipated, together with the dates filed; - (2) A brief description of issues regarding each grievance; - (3) If settled, the date of settlement, and terms of the settlement.
-If a denial is made at the final step and the period for requesting arbitration passes, report the matter as closed; - (4) If not settled during the six-month reporting period, carry the item over to the subsequent six-month reporting periods until settlement, request for arbitration, closure, or other proceeding occurs. - (k) INL Site Construction Jurisdiction Procedural Agreement (SJPA) and the INL Site Stabilization Agreement (SSA).
+- (d) The Contractor will seek to maintain harmonious bargaining relationships that reflect a judicious expenditure of public funds, equitable resolution of disputes and effective and efficient bargaining relationships consistent with the requirements of FAR Subpart 22.1, DEAR Subpart 970.2201-1, and all applicable Federal and state labor relations laws. - (e) The Contractor shall use its best efforts to ensure that collective bargaining agreements negotiated under this Contract or specific Task Order contain provisions designed to assure no disruption in services during the performance of the Contract or specific Task Order.
+All such collective bargaining agreements entered into during the Contract Ordering Period/Task Order period of performance should, to the extent that the parties to those collective bargaining agreements agree, provide that grievances and disputes involving the interpretation or application of the agreement will be settled without resorting to strike, lockout or other disruption in services.
+For this purpose, each collective bargaining agreement should provide an effective grievance procedure with arbitration as its final step, unless the parties agree upon some other method of assuring no disruption in services.
+The Contractor shall include the substance of this subparagraph (e) in any subcontracts. - (f) In addition to FAR 52.222-1, Notice to the Government of Labor Disputes, and other requirements in the contract, the Contractor shall immediately notify the Contracting Officer or designee of all labor relations issues and matters of interest, including, but not limited to, organizing initiatives, unfair labor practice charges or complaints, work stoppages, picketing, labor arbitrations, National Labor Relations Board charges, legal or judicial proceedings, and settlement agreements and will furnish such additional information as may be required from time to time by the Contracting Officer. - (g) The Contractor shall immediately notify the Contracting Officer or designee of any planned or actual strike or work stoppage involving its employees or employees of a subcontractor. - (h) The Contractor shall provide the Contracting Officer or designee a copy of all arbitration decisions issued by an arbitrator within one week of receipt of the decision. - (i) The Contractor shall provide the Contracting Officer or designee with a "Report of Settlement" after ratification of a collective bargaining agreement by accessing and inputting the information into the Labor Relations module (GCLR) of DOE's iBenefits reporting system, or its successor system, during the next open quarter.
+Such information shall include negotiated wages, pension, medical and other benefits costs, and a copy of the collective bargaining agreement and any subsequent modifications - (j) The Contractor shall provide to the Contracting Officer or designee a semi-annual report on grievances for which further judicial or administrative proceedings are anticipated, and all final step grievances.
+Within one day of receipt, the Contractor shall immediately provide information on all arbitration requests.
+The reports are due June 30 and December 31, of each year, and should include the following information: - (1) List of all final step grievances filed during the previous six-month period and grievances for which further judicial or administrative proceedings are anticipated, together with the dates filed; - (2) A brief description of issues regarding each grievance;

+- (3) If settled, the date of settlement, and terms of the settlement.
+If a denial is made at the final step and the period for requesting arbitration passes, report the matter as closed; and - (4) If not settled during the six-month reporting period, carry the item over to the subsequent six-month reporting periods until settlement, request for arbitration, closure, or other proceeding occurs. - (k) INL Site Construction Jurisdiction Procedural Agreement (SJPA) and the INL Site Stabilization Agreement (SSA).